davidfloegel/react-karuselli/README.md

 One thing that was required by Muso's new design was to be able to move the arrow buttons to different positions which I haven't seen in any carousel component available on npm.

 I couldn't really find one that fit my needs or that was easy to use so I decided to write my own.

-The main inspiration comes from the [Airbnb](https://www.airbnb.com) carousel which had a nice feel to it and worked well responsive.

 ## Installation